Emily Dix: Academic career

 In 1929 Dix was elected a Fellow of the Geological Society.
 In 1930 she was appointed lecturer in geology at Bedford College in London, where she stayed for the rest of her working life.

 Her initial work, following that of Truman, was on non-marine bivalves in the South Wales Coalfield.
 This remained an interest throughout her working life.
 Dix's major contribution was to apply Trueman's approach to biostratigraphy to plant fossils.

 She presented her work at international conferences including the Second International Carboniferous Congress in Heerlen (the Netherlands) in 1935.
 In 1936 she was awarded the Murchison Fund by the Geological Society of London for her work on palaeontology and stratigraphy in the Coal Measures that combined flora and faunal evidence, thus improving information about the Upper Carboniferous successions.
 This information was useful to the coal industry as well as fundamental science.

 World War II came at the height of her career, and disrupted her scientific activities.
 Along with the rest of Bedford College, she was evacuated to Cambridge, leaving behind her collections of fossils and scientific reprints which were later lost through bombing.

 Dix's wartime papers were mainly on relatively minor aspects of coal geology (e.g. the presence of boulders in coal seams) and plant biostratigraphy is rarely mentioned.
 Bedford College returned to London in 1944 and Dix led a field trip of the Geologists' Association to Guildford in June 1945.

 Personal life

 Towards the end of the war, Dix suffered a mental breakdown which caused the end of her scientific career.

 By 1946, her condition had so deteriorated that her sister Margaret had taken over her affairs, and moved Dix to The Retreat mental hospital in York, where she had new experimental surgery called prefrontal leucotomy which was unsuccessful and ruined her ability to ever recover.
 Her contract with the Bedford College formally expired on 31 December 1947.
 She was then transferred to St David's Hospital Carmarthen where she remained until her death.

 Legacy

-Most of her fossils survived and her collection is now divided between the Hunterian Museum in Glasgow, Amgueddfa Cymru - National Museum of Wales in Cardiff, and the Sedgwick Museum in Cambridge.
+Most of her fossils survived and her collection is now divided between the Hunterian Museum in Glasgow, the Amgueddfa Cymru in Cardiff, and the Sedgwick Museum in Cambridge.